SH7006 - Wellbeing in Later Life (2023/24)

 Introduce students to key concepts, models and theories related to both individual and population ageing in contemporary societies

-Foster critical reasoning and ability to apply these concepts, and relevant research skills, appropriately when working with older people or in relation to public health/social policy and practice
+You will foster critical reasoning and ability to apply these concepts, and relevant research skills, appropriately when working with older people or in relation to public health/social policy and practice

-Help students acquire knowledge of the lived experiences of older persons
+You will acquire knowledge of the lived experiences of older persons

 Develop relevant practical research skills which will be valuable for further study, career and employment

-Allow students to appreciate ageing as a process characterised by much diversity, to critically reflect on relevant evidence, policies and services for older people
+You will learn to appreciate ageing as a process characterised by much diversity, to critically reflect on relevant evidence, policies and services for older people

 Develop a positive attitude towards health promotion for older persons